 2. Lifting weights will make you bulky

-Another great one is the belief that lifting weights, or heavy weights will somehow turn you into a bicep bulging bodybuilder.
+Another great one is the belief that lifting weights will somehow turn you into a bulging bodybuilder.
 This is not true.
-Research has shown that lifting weights is actually equally as effective as endurance-based training when it comes to shifting body composition and weight loss.
-This is due to an increase in lean muscle tissue, which is associated with higher levels of metabolic activity, which means it uses more fuel (energy) to maintain when compared with fat.
-Not to mention, the overall caloric intake (Energy in vs energy out) will be the biggest overriding factor to whether you are gaining or losing weight, so don’t be afraid to go and pick up a barbell or set of dumbbells!
+Research has shown that lifting weights is actually as effective as endurance-based training for shifting body composition and weight loss.
+This is due to an increase in lean muscle tissue, which is associated with higher levels of metabolic activity.
+This means it uses more fuel (energy) to maintain when compared with fat.
+Not to mention, the overall caloric intake (Energy in vs energy out) is the biggest overriding factor determining whether you’re gaining or losing weight.
+So don’t be afraid to go and pick up a barbell or set of dumbbells!

 3. No pain no gain

-Unfortunately, mainstream media and popular shows have painted this idea that blood, sweat, and tears are the only way to get the results you’ve always desired, and if you’re not willing to commit to that, there’s no point trying.
+Unfortunately, mainstream media and popular shows have painted this idea that blood, sweat, and tears are the only way to get the results you’ve always desired.
+They say if you’re not willing to commit to that, there’s no point trying.
 This couldn’t be further from the truth!
 When it comes to the gym, and movement in general, the quality will always be more important than the quantity.
 It’s really important to establish healthy movement patterns and not compromise them to lift heavier or complete things faster.
-Pushing through pain and agony on a regular basis is a sure-fire way to end up in trouble later down the track, so contact your physio to help understand ways to work around it or better yet prevent it altogether.
+Pushing through pain and agony on a regular basis is a sure-fire way to end up in trouble later down the track.
+So instead, contact your physio to help understand ways to work around it or better yet prevent it altogether.